.png/:/rs=h:1000,cg:true,m)

 This new biography about David Syme is not only about the heritage listed tomb but the spiritual understandings of the man himself, told from the perspective of a researcher - artist who has engaged with the monument in paintings and public talks for almost a decade.

-Apart from a survey of the monument itself and the incredible artisans like Walter Butler, Mabel Young, and stonemasons the Ballantine Brothers responsible for its creation, the book explores what David Syme thought about religion and the afterlife and how Ancient Egyptian religion and symbolism are reflected in the very mausoleum itself.
+Apart from a survey of the monument itself and the incredible artisans like Walter Butler, Royston Bradshaw, Mabel Young, and stonemasons the Ballantine Brothers responsible for its creation, the book explores what David Syme thought about religion: from his Calvinist beginnings as a young man in Scotland, to the afterlife and how Ancient Egyptian religion and symbolism are reflected in the very mausoleum itself.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.